 When digital and direct mail are combined for broader consumer reach, there is a 63% increase in response rates versus a digital-only approach.
 In fact, the average lifespan of an email is less than 20 seconds, whereas direct mail's average lifespan stretches beyond 15 days.
 This begs the question: What is the true cost of a digital-only mindset?

-It is hard to argue that consumer access to their portfolio online is a valuable outcome of the massive move to digital.
-The same can be said for the recent move to electronic shareholder reports, enabling investors to understand their financial performance and make predictions about future investments more quickly.
+It is hard to argue that consumer access to their medical records is a valuable outcome of the massive move to digitize medical records.
+The same can be said for the increase in digitally available health insurance records, enabling consumers to understand their financial obligations for previous care received more quickly.

 However, it is important for businesses to consider all sides to a digital transformation, with a close evaluation of the true cost of a digital-only mindset.
 From a more obvious information technology perspective, the explosion of digitization has led to many businesses utilizing a variety of dispersed technology platforms, where each division or department is using siloed technologies.
 This leads to vast process inefficiencies: workflow management bottlenecks, breakdowns in cross-group collaborations, and poor resource utilization, to name just a few.
 In fact, according to research from Ascend2, the leading barrier to the development and follow-through of an organization's marketing strategy is an overly disparate set of systems meant to collect and integrate consumer data.